MounikaJangam/ReactInterviewQst/README.md

 2. What are the key features of React.js?
 --------------------------------------
-Virtual DOM- for improved performance.
+Virtual DOM- for improved performance.<br />
-JSX- for writing HTML within JavaScript.
+JSX- for writing HTML within JavaScript.<br />
-Component based- architecture for reusability and maintainability.
+Component based- architecture for reusability and maintainability.<br />
-Unidirectional- data flow.
+Unidirectional- data flow.<br />
-React Native- for building mobile applications.
+React Native- for building mobile applications.<br />
-Developer tools- for debugging.
+Developer tools- for debugging.<br />

 3. What is JSX in React.js?
 -> JSX stands for JavaScript XML.